-Once our DND partner confirms that you have served with the CAF or as still serving, your placement director will send you an email welcoming you to the Helmets to Hardhats® Program and you will be asked to forward him a copy of your Resume.
+Once our DND partner confirms that you have served with the CAF or as still serving, your career coordinator will send you an email welcoming you to the Helmets to Hardhats® Program and you will be asked to forward him a copy of your resume.

 530 days to response to your welcome email